The

 time we used that French word 'liberty' the minds of most Europeans made

 a very short leap to thinking of us Americans as being pirates.
-You can tell there
+You can tell we had an uphill battle to fight just to get out from under the yoke

 and evil legacy